bramwelt/website/source/deployment-strategies.rst

 Language specific package managers solve the packaging problem seen through git+ssh, but they still require tooling to distribute assets, change default configurations, and run database migrations.
+They also a restricted to packaging a single specific language.

 These issues can be seen in the rising idiom of: ``curl install.sh | bash``.